Skip to content

 Understanding where your product or service fits in the existing landscape is key to any GTM strategy.

-This’ll allow you to figure out what they like and dislike the most about competitors’ platforms and what truly resonates with your ICP.
+This allows you to determine what potential customers like and dislike the most about competitors’ platforms and what truly resonates with your ICP.

 As a result, it's one of our key value props, threaded through all of our content and collateral.